 Marrar moves quickly from the podium to being perched on a desk where he can engage a student in an earnest cross-examination that substitutes exploration for recitation.
 The moment plants both student and teacher deeper in understanding with each new question that enters the exchange.

-His book, The Arab Lobby and U.S. Foreign Policy: The Two State Solution, was published by Routledge in 2010, and Middle East Conflicts: The Basics will come out later this year through Taylor & Francis.
+His book, The Arab Lobby and U.S. Foreign Policy: The Two State Solution, was published by Routledge in 2010.

 Marrar recently sat down with GSU News to talk teaching, Brussels, and Governors State.